yuxinshen97/Missing-Data-Handling-Practices-Study/README.md

 - data and code availability
 - replication feasibility

 A key principle in this stage was to separate theoretical constructs from reported variable labels.
 In many papers, the construct of interest and the exact operational measure are not identical.
-Treating them as interchangeable can create coding error and reduce comparability across studies.
+Treating them as interchangeable can introduce coding error and reduce comparability across studies.

 I also treated missing-data handling as an evidence problem rather than a binary field.
 In many papers, the handling of missingness is not stated directly.
 For that reason, I distinguished between:
 - explicitly reported handling
 - implicitly indicated handling
 - not reported

-This distinction is important because many papers appear to rely on complete-case or sample-restricted analysis without naming the procedure directly.
+This matters because many papers appear to rely on complete-case or sample-restricted analysis without naming the procedure directly.

 ### Part C. Protocol Evaluation
-I treated the extraction exercise as a way to test the coding framework itself.
+I treated the extraction exercise as a test of the coding framework itself.

 In addition to recording paper-level information, I tracked where ambiguity arose, which variables were hardest to code consistently, and which parts of the protocol may need refinement before scaling to a larger sample.

-This matters because a workflow can appear functional on straightforward papers while still failing on mixed-design, multi-study, or weakly reported cases.
-A useful protocol should therefore identify not only outputs, but also the boundaries of reliable coding.
+A workflow can appear functional on straightforward papers while still breaking down on mixed-design, multi-study, or weakly reported cases.
+For that reason, the protocol should identify not only outputs, but also the boundaries of reliable coding.

 ---